 The primary benefit of an installment agreement is that the IRS will not pursue collections actions when the taxpayer is complying with an agreed upon monthly installment agreement.
 This allows the taxpayer the freedom to live without the undue stress of the IRS levying their bank account, garnishing their wages, or taking their property.

-This collections benefit is particularly useful given that the monthly installment agreement does not necessarily have to be in an amount that would fully pay the tax debt and the IRS typically only has ten years to collect the debt.
-Thus, the monthly installment agreement can be a way to keep the IRS at bay until the tax liability goes away on its own.
+This collections benefit is particularly useful given that the monthly installment agreement does not necessarily have to be in an amount that would fully pay your tax debt before the time expires for the IRS to collect the debt.